piotrmurach/tty-editor/README.md

 When `VISUAL` or `EDITOR` are not specified, a selection menu will be presented to the user.

-For example, if an user has `vim`, `emacs` and `code` editors available on their system, they will see the following menu:
+For example, if an user has `code`, `emacs` and `vim` editors available on their system, they will see the following menu:

 ```
 Select an editor?
-  1) vim
+  1) code
   2) emacs
-  3) code
+  3) vim
   Choose 1-3 [1]:
 ```